SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 * <font style="color:#cc66ff">The Educational Hard Problem</font> is greatly aided and mitigated by the fact once you grok MMT there is no going back to false knowledge.
 So there is a ratchet effect.
 This is always powerful in slowly driving a paradigm change.
 * <font style="color:#cc66ff">The language framing HP</font> --- a tough one.
 Even good MMT'ers capitulate to standard language framing, unconsciously perhaps.
 It takes a fair bit of will power and tolerance of people staring weirdly at you to overcome.
 * <font style="color:#cc66ff">The Inertia HP</font> --- pretty darn tough.
 "I'm doing good, leave things alone."
-* <font style="color:#cc66ff">The Seizing Government Seats HP</font> --- this may come last, but I suspect i might end up concluding this is an easy problem, or only moderately hard.
+* <font style="color:#cc66ff">The Seizing Government Seats HP</font> --- this may come last, but I suspect I might end up concluding this is an easy problem, or only moderately hard.
 The principle behind this being politicians are sheep, they are followers not leaders.
 So putting MMT aware politicians into government depends on the educational HP.
 Once the Education HP is solved, it should be (this is the question) easy to first locally nominate good people, then get them elected.
 What workers anywhere is not perpetually freaked out by the threat of being unemployed?

-#### Suplemental Notes
+#### Supplemental Notes

 These scrap notes are important, but I'll give away the sneak peek.